-Run HOT water over the affected area, as HOT as you can tolerate without burning yourself… the HOTTER the water (don’t burn yourself), the more effective it will be to eliminate the itch!
+Run HOT water over the affected rash area, as HOT as you can tolerate without burning yourself… the HOTTER the water (don’t burn yourself) the more effective it will be to eliminate the itch!

-Here are more details on how this works…
+Here are more details on how this free home remedy works…

 It’s easiest if the poison ivy rash is on an extremity (fingers, arm, leg, etc..) enabling you to run hot water over it in the sink.
-Start rinsing the rash with hot water that you can tolerate and then increase the water temperature to the HOTTEST temperature that you can tolerate without burning yourself.
+Start rinsing the rash with hot water that you can tolerate.
+Then increase the water temperature to the HOTTEST temperature that you can tolerate without burning yourself.

-I must warn that the initial itch sensation from the hot water contacting the affected area will be quite overwhelming (at least it was for me).
+Note: I must warn you that the initial itch sensation from the hot water contacting the affected area will be quite strong.
+At least it was for me.
 You will have a very intense urge to scratch the itch – but do not scratch!
 This sensation will be worse right when you start, but it will reduce after about 30 seconds to a minute or so.

-You will know when you have reached a hot enough temperature when you begin to feel an intense itch sensation, much more itch sensation than ordinary.
-Trust me… it’s worth enduring because this will cure your itch for several hours!
+You will know when you have reached a hot enough temperature when you begin to feel the intense initial poison ivy itch sensation.
+Trust me though – it’s worth enduring because this will cure your itch for several hours!

-The immune system reacts with the poison ‘urushiol’ oil that gets on your skin from coming into contact with the poison ivy itself.
+Your immune system reacts with the poison ‘urushiol’ oil that gets on your skin from coming into contact with the poison ivy itself.
 In response, your immune system generates histamines at the affected areas.

-First Thing To Do After Poison Oak / Ivy Contact
+First Thing To Do After Contact With Poison Ivy

-When you first realize you have been exposed to poison ivy or poison oak, you have about 15 minutes (some say up to 2 hours) to greatly reduce or eliminate the symptoms.
+When you first realize you have been exposed to poison ivy, you have about 15 minutes (some say up to 2 hours) to greatly reduce or eliminate the poison ivy itch symptoms.

 Immediately run lots of cool or cold water over the skin.
 The best action is to take a cold shower and let the water rinse off the poison urushiol oil before it bonds with the skin.

-The water will be spreading the oil around so you want the pores to close (that’s why you need cool water in this phase), and you need to rinse long enough for all of the oil to run off completely.
+The water will be spreading the oil around so you want the pores to close.
+That’s why you need cool water in this phase.
+You need to rinse long enough for all of the oil to run off completely.
 Do not use warm or hot water during this first step, which will open the pores and allow the poison urushiol oil to penetrate.